CMSgov/price-transparency-guide/README.md

 # Price Transparency Guide
 The technical implementation guide for the TriDepartmental price transparency rule, [Transparency in Coverage](https://www.federalregister.gov/documents/2019/11/27/2019-25011/transparency-in-coverag).

-*This implementation guide has not been finalized and is subject to change before the finalization of the rule.*

 Overview
 ========

-This repository set of schemas describing a data format (encoded as JSON, XML, and CSV) for Transparency in Coverage.
+This repository contains a set of schemas describing a data format (example implementations are encoded as JSON and XML) for the Transparency in Coverage final rule.
 All machine-readable files must conform to a non-proprietary, open standards format that is platform independent and made available to the public without restrictions that would impede the re-use of that information.

 Background